AztecProtocol/engineering-designs/in-progress/7520-mainnet-overview.md

 Thus, the maximum fee they are willing to pay is:
 - maxFee = maxFeePerL2Gas * l2GasLimit + maxFeePerDAGas * daGasLimit

-Support complex flow such as fee abstraction, there is an addition pair of parameters:
+There is an additional pair of parameters to support complex flow such as fee abstraction:
 - l2TeardownGasLimit: the maximum amount of L2 gas they are willing to consume for the teardown of the transaction
 - daTeardownGasLimit: the maximum amount of DA gas they are willing to consume for the teardown of the transaction